The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Your imagination might run wild with your bathroom remodel inspiration, but relocating the plumbing is expensive.
 If you’re looking to save money on this part of your remodel, keep the existing footprint of the bathroom and update all of the trimmings.

 Even if you’re making massive changes, consider the space you have and what’s practical for you.
 If you always take showers, why waste money and space on a huge Jacuzzi tub?
 The national average cost to install a bath or shower hovers around $3,000.

-Whether you opt for basic white subway tile or large slabs of travertine, installing tile in your bathroom is a fairly inexpensive way to revamp.
-Tile countertops can handle the wear and tear of hair products and hot curling irons.
-Tile on the floor is just as hardy — and certainly better looking than the tacky linoleum you grew up with.
+Whether you opt for basic white subway tile or large slabs of marble, installing a tile floor or shower surround in your bathroom is a fairly inexpensive way to revamp.
+Tile countertops can handle the wear and tear of hair products and hot curling irons, though many modern buyers prefer the clean look of a solid surface granite counter.
+Tile on the floor hardy, water resistant and certainly better looking than the tacky linoleum you grew up with.

 If you're planning to lay the tile yourself rather than hiring a professional, here are the basic steps you'll take to complete the job.

 - Determine your tile layout: Ceramic or stone tiles can be laid lengthwise, horizontally, on a diagonal or even in a herringbone pattern.
 If you want to add a decorative border or insert accent tiles, it's especially important to plan your pattern in advance.

 - Cut your tiles: You'll need a tile saw to complete this job, or alternately you can have tiles professionally cut at a home improvement store.
 After you make the cuts, lay the tiles in the place they will go on your floor.

 - Apply mortar: Once you have your tiles laid out and the spacers planned, use a trowel to coat a small section of the floor with thin-set mortar.

 - Place tiles: Set tiles in the mortar and use spacers between tiles to keep your pattern intact.